JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Sort/filter any post types by multiple taxonomies and/or terms (like post by categories and/or tags).
+AJAX sorter/filter any post types by multiple taxonomies and/or terms (like post by categories and/or tags).

 == Description ==

-Sort/filter any post types by multiple taxonomies and/or terms (like post by categories and/or tags).
+AJAX sorter/filter any post types by multiple taxonomies and/or terms (like post by categories and/or tags).
 Plugin working with a basic Bootstrap 4 Flex grid.
 Only enqueued if 'bootstrap' or 'bootstrap-4' style not already enqueued.

 The plugin working via shortcodes, does not display any admin options.